ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 The AS MUST ensure that each registered device can access and retrieve only its pertaining portion of the TRL.
 To this end, the AS can perform the required filtering based on the authenticated identity of the registered device, i.e., a (non-public) identifier that the AS can securely relate to the registered device and the secure association that they use to communicate.

-Disclosing any information about revoked Access Tokens to entities other than the intended registered devices may result in privacy concerns.
+Disclosing any information about revoked access tokens to entities other than the intended registered devices may result in privacy concerns.
 Therefore, the AS MUST ensure that, other than registered devices accessing their own pertaining portion of the TRL, only authorized and authenticated administrators can retrieve the full TRL.
 To this end, the AS may rely on an access control list or similar.

 ## Size of the TRL

-If many non-expired Access Tokens associated with a registered device are revoked, the pertaining portion of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL (see {{ssec-trl-full-query}}).
+If many non-expired access tokens associated with a registered device are revoked, the pertaining portion of the TRL could grow to a size bigger than what the registered device is prepared to handle upon reception, especially if relying on a full query of the TRL (see {{ssec-trl-full-query}}).

 This could be exploited by attackers to negatively affect the behavior of a registered device.
-Issuing Access Tokens with not too long expiration time could help reduce the size of the TRL, but an AS SHOULD take measures to limit this size.
+Issuing access tokens with not too long expiration time could help reduce the size of the TRL, but an AS SHOULD take measures to limit this size.

 ## Communication Patterns

-The communication about revoked Access Tokens presented in this specification is expected to especially rely on CoAP Observe notifications sent from the AS to a registered device.
-The suppression of those notifications by an external attacker that has access to the network would prevent registered devices from ever knowing that their pertaining Access Tokens have been revoked.
+The communication about revoked access tokens presented in this specification is expected to especially rely on CoAP Observe notifications sent from the AS to a registered device.
+The suppression of those notifications by an external attacker that has access to the network would prevent registered devices from ever knowing that their pertaining access tokens have been revoked.

 In order to avoid this, a registered device SHOULD NOT rely solely on the CoAP Observe notifications.
-In particular, a registered device SHOULD also regularly poll the AS for the most current information about revoked Access Tokens, by sending GET requests to the TRL endpoint according to a related application policy.
+In particular, a registered device SHOULD also regularly poll the AS for the most current information about revoked access tokens, by sending GET requests to the TRL endpoint according to a related application policy.

 ## Request of New Access Tokens

-If a Client stores an Access Token that it still believes to be valid, and it accordingly attempts to access a protected resource at the RS, the Client migth anyway receive an unprotected 4.01 (Unauthorized) response from the RS.
+If a Client stores an access token that it still believes to be valid, and it accordingly attempts to access a protected resource at the RS, the Client migth anyway receive an unprotected 4.01 (Unauthorized) response from the RS.

 This can be due to different reasons.
-For example, the Access Token has actually been revoked and the Client is not aware about that yet, while the RS has gained knowledge about that and has expunged the Access Token.
+For example, the access token has actually been revoked and the Client is not aware about that yet, while the RS has gained knowledge about that and has expunged the access token.
 Also, an on-path, active adversary might have injected a forged 4.01 (Unauthorized) response.

-In either case, if the Client believes that the Access Token is still valid, it SHOULD NOT immediately ask for a new Access Token to the Authorization Server upon receiving a 4.01 (Unauthorized) response from the RS.
+In either case, if the Client believes that the access token is still valid, it SHOULD NOT immediately ask for a new access token to the Authorization Server upon receiving a 4.01 (Unauthorized) response from the RS.
 Instead, the Client SHOULD send a request to the TRL endpoint at the AS.
-If the Client gains knowledge that the Access Token is not valid anymore, the Client expunges the Access Token and can ask for a new one.
-Otherwise, the Client can try again to upload the same Access Token to the RS, or instead to request a new one.
+If the Client gains knowledge that the access token is not valid anymore, the Client expunges the access token and can ask for a new one.
+Otherwise, the Client can try again to upload the same access token to the RS, or instead to request a new one.

 ## Dishonest Clients

-A dishonest Client may attempt to exploit its early knowledge about a revoked Access Token, in order to illegitimately continue accessing a protected resource at the RS beyond the Access Token revocation.
+A dishonest Client may attempt to exploit its early knowledge about a revoked access token, in order to illegitimately continue accessing a protected resource at the RS beyond the access token revocation.

-That is, the Client might gain knowledge about the revocation of an Access Token considerably earlier than the RS, e.g., if the Client relies on CoAP Observe to access the TRL at the AS, while the RS relies only on polling through individual requests.
+That is, the Client might gain knowledge about the revocation of an access token considerably earlier than the RS, e.g., if the Client relies on CoAP Observe to access the TRL at the AS, while the RS relies only on polling through individual requests.

-This makes the RS vulnerable during a time interval that starts when the Client gains knowledge of the revoked Access Token and ends when the RS expunges the Access Token, e.g., after having gained knowledge of its revocation.
-During such a time interval, the Client would be able to illegitimately access protected resources at the RS, if this still retains the Access Token without knowing about its revocation yet.
+This makes the RS vulnerable during a time interval that starts when the Client gains knowledge of the revoked access token and ends when the RS expunges the access token, e.g., after having gained knowledge of its revocation.
+During such a time interval, the Client would be able to illegitimately access protected resources at the RS, if this still retains the access token without knowing about its revocation yet.

 In order to mitigate the risk of such an abuse, if an RS relies solely on polling through individual requests to the TRL endpoint, the RS SHOULD enforce an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.